 The path I instead followed was the Take-A-Year-Off after graduating.
 That is, the pack my 1986 Chevy Cavalier with everything I owned (leaving it pretty much empty) and head West path.

 That year off lasted about a decade, but during this time I discovered many of the interests I still cherish twenty years later.
 I grew up.
 I learned to survive on my own... without working in a traditional nine-to-five format.
 Before then I never knew there was an alternative to the nine-to-five format.
 I discovered hiking, biking, skiing, camping, river running, and the outdoors.
 I worked as a ski instructor, wilderness guide, environmental educator, and emergency medical technician (EMT).
 I worked in the outdoors in Arizona, Utah, New Mexico, and Colorado interrupted only when I spent a winter teaching skiing in the Bavarian Alps.
 I made great friends and had moments of self-discovery.
 I discovered the desert, mountains, canyons, and the West.
 I loved all of it.

 I also worked part-time at a now-defunct corner bookstore in Flagstaff, Arizona called McGaugh's.
 The resulting contact with authors and writers sparked an interest in getting my own work published.
 I began freelance writing as a hobby.
 When I moved back East where my family is from.
 I kept writing.
 I made it a career.
 I fell in love and started a family.
 Kept writing.

 And here I am, still writing.
-(Note: and I'm still "award-winning"; I am a two-time finalist in the Ralph Nading Hill contest for Vermont writers -- and can't enter this contest anymore since I contribute professionally to the publication that sponsors it; I was a semifinalist in the Amazon Breakthough Novel Award; and the Outdoor Writers Association of America recently recognized me with one of their Excellence in Craft awards.
+(And I'm still "award-winning"; I am a two-time finalist in the Ralph Nading Hill contest for Vermont writers; I was a semifinalist in the Amazon Breakthough Novel Award; and the Outdoor Writers Association of America recently recognized me with one of their Excellence in Craft awards.)